 Features

-- Capacity generally between 500 and 700 liters (ideal for families of 4 or more).
+- Capacity generally between 500 and 700 litres (ideal for families of 4 or more).

 - Built-in water/ice dispenser (side-by-side opening).

-- Minimum width: about 90 cm → check the available space.
+- Minimum width: about 90 cm, so check the available space.

 3. French Door Fridges: Design and Practicality